Trameurs/DofusFashionistaVanced/README.md

 ✅ Update UI to reflect new Dofus and Prytek
 ✅ Add Forgelance
 ✅ Update all spells to 2.70
 ✅ Update weights of special items including Dofus and Prytek
+✅ Release a beta version
 ❌ Translate new content
     ❌ French
     ❌ Spanish